 The advantages of single-pass HTHPs also apply to these systems.
 The quicker heat recovery means that less water-storage volume is needed to meet peak demand.

-It is important that reticulated systems are carefully designed to:
+It is important that reticulated systems are carefully designed, to avoid excessive thermal losses and maintain the thermal stratification of the storage tank.